tobias-mack/thesis/README.md

-## Evaluation and Implementation of a German-language Retrieval-Augmented Generation System for Examination Regulations
+## Towards a German-Language Chatbot for University Examination Regulations: A Comparative Study of Retrieval-Augmented Generation Systems

 This repository contains the entire code of the bachelor thesis